 Hiking in the Bay of the Somme: 10 must-do tours

 The Bay of the Somme is one of the most beautiful bays in the world, located on the Picardy coastlineThis is an exceptional place, very popular with hikers.
-By the way, here is 10 circuits must-haves to do in Somme Bay :
+By the way, here is 10 must-see tours to do in Somme Bay

 Crocs :

-Embark on this tour of 16 km, of 5h30, from Saint-Quentin in Tourmont.
-You follow the access path to the sea which plunges you into the middle of the dunes, the fangs in picard hence the name of the circuit.
-A hiking in the heart of wild and unexplored landscapes, where you will see beautiful dune strips that hug the sea.
-You will see millions and millions of laricio pines of Corsica who have summer planted to fix the dunes of Marquenterre.
+Embark on this tour of 16 km, of 5h30, from Saint-Quentin en Tourmont.
+You follow the path leading down to the sea, which plunges you into the middle of the dunes, known as crocs in Picardy, hence the name of the trail.
+It's a hike through wild, unexplored landscapes, where you'll see beautiful dune strips that hug the sea.
+You'll see millions and millions of Corsican laricio pines planted there to fix the dunes. dunes of Marquenterre.
 You will also see long wooden piles used to support the breeding of bouchot mussels.

 The Authie dunes

 This is a loop of an hour, a distance of 2.5 km which offers walkers the opportunity to discover the pannes.
-The dune is home to fiveThese are places where many species find the resources they need to live and reproduce.
-You will see frogs, tiny daphnia, birds, dragonflies, etc. You can also enjoy a privileged observation of wildlife such as deer in train to drink, or an Ash Heron on the lookout for a Natterjack Toad.
+The dune is home to fiveThey are home to many species that find the resources they need to live and reproduce.
+You'll see frogs, tiny daphnia, birds, dragonflies and more.
+You'll also be able to watch wildlife such as a deer drinking, or an Ash Heron on the lookout for a Natterjack toad.

 At the crossing of the bay

-Take advantage of this hiking of the mythical Bay of the SommeSince the Crotoy to Saint-Valery-Sur-Sommethrough the channels and molières.
-A course of 6 km3 hours, where the return journey is made by train or by bike.
-Discover all the aspects of the bay, enjoying this stroll punctuated and shaped by the tide.
-Experience unforgettable adventures while gazing at the mesmerizing lights and beautiful landscapes of the bay.
-It is also the best opportunity to observe the different species of fauna and flora that live there.
+Take advantage of this mythical walk in the Bay of the SommeSince the Crotoy to Saint-Valery-Sur-Sommethrough the channels and molières.
+A course of 6 kmThe tour lasts 3 hours and returns by train or bike.
+Discover every aspect of the bay on this walk, which is shaped by the rhythm of the tide.
+Experience unforgettable adventures as you contemplate the captivating lights and beautiful landscapes of the bay.
+It's also the perfect opportunity to take a closer look at the different species of flora and fauna that live here.

 Le Crotoy